-6.3.6: Serious Adverse Circumstances (including the Scrutiny Sub-Committee of the Board of Examiners)
+6.3.6: Guidance for Boards of Examiners on Serious Adverse Circumstances (including the Scrutiny Sub-Committee of the Board of Examiners)

 1. Serious adverse circumstances are defined as exceptional personal circumstances, outside the control of the student, that have prevented them from either acquiring or demonstrating the skills, knowledge or competencies required to meet the learning outcomes associated with an assessment that contributes to the qualification for which they are studying notwithstanding their best efforts, in consultation with their department and College, to mitigate those circumstances.

 2. Where a student feels that there have been serious adverse circumstances that have affected his/her assessment it is their responsibility to inform the appropriate department as soon as possible.

 3. University policy on serious adverse circumstances is laid out in Section 6.2.6 of the Learning and Teaching Handbook.
 This includes guidance for students and Boards of Examiners on the procedure for the submission of Serious Adverse Circumstances forms, and the evidence to be supplied in support of such submissions.

 4. All serious adverse circumstances submissions to the board of examiners should be considered by a scrutiny sub-committee of the board of examiners.
 The membership of this sub-committee must include as a minimum:

 a. the chair of the board of examiners (chair to the sub-committee)